Enhancing Multi-Criteria Decision-Making: A Novel Approach to Generalized Decision Rules Using Mahalanobis Distance

 2.2.
 GDR algorithm metrics and steps

 The following steps is used to prepare the dataset for the calculation of decision metrics.
-Upon establishing the set of options img and criteria img, the next phase involves normalizing the criteria using Equation 3 to ensure a uniform scale, followed by applying weights W as in Equation 4 to adjust the influence of each criterion according to its perceived importance.
+Upon establishing the set of options and criteria , the next phase involves normalizing the criteria using Equation 3 to ensure a uniform scale, followed by applying weights W as in Equation 4 to adjust the influence of each criterion according to its perceived importance.

 2.3.
 Decision Metrics Explanation